PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

     this Policy.
 The Privacy Manager must be involved in all projects at an early stage in order to take personal data protection aspects into account as early as the planning phase.\
-    The designated Privacy Manager at Playform ltd. is Nikola.
+    The designated Privacy Manager at Playform ltd. is Nikola R. Hristov <nikola@playform.cloud>.

 3.  **<span class="underline">Definitions.</span>**